-

 3. User Interface:

-- The user interface of the Nokia 8800 Arte was simple and straightforward, reflecting the phone’s focus on elegance and ease of use.
-The main menu was organized into a grid of icons, with each icon representing a different function or application.
+The Nokia 8800 Arte UI was plain and progressing along the line of elegance and user-friendliness.
+The main menu was a grid of several icons, each icon representing a particular function or application.

-- The interface was easy to navigate, even for users who were not particularly tech-savvy.
-The keypad, while compact, was responsive and provided good tactile feedback, making it easy to type messages and dial numbers.
+The interface was easy for anyone to navigate, even if they were not computer savvy.
+Keypad-wise, the compact size was very responsive and offered enough tactile feedback, helping one to type messages and dial numbers with ease.

 Performance and Features